 Right, now you've seen some example resumes, let's look at how you should create yours.

 Unlike the examples listed above, this is not a real resume.
-It belongs to an imaginary mid-level software engineer called Karl.
-It's an amalgamation of the many high-quality resumes that candidates have shared with us before going on to work at Google, Facebook, Amazon, etc.
+Instead, it's an amalgamation of the many high-quality SWE/SDE resumes that candidates have shared with us before going on to work at Google, Meta, Amazon, etc.

 Before you start writing or editing your resume, our tip is that you do some research.